by Carla Trujillo, Ph.D.

 - Why am I doing it?

 - What am I going to do about it?

-If you can come to some sense of consciousness during a moment while you are panicking or blanking out, you can possibly bring yourself to a calmer place because by recognizing what you are doing, you give yourself a sense of control.
-Regaining control of your thoughts and emotions during an exam is crucial to doing well.
-Try answering the above questions.
-This will hopefully put you back into a consious, rather than a panic state.
+By answering these questions, you will hopefully come to some sense of consciousness during the moment you are panicking or blanking out.
+This will enable you to feel calmer as you are consciously recognizing what you are doing, re-eliciting a sense of control.
+Regaining control of your thoughts and emotions during an exam is critical to doing well.

 12. Learn Entitlement

-If you haven't done so, learn entitlement.
-Entitlement is a term for recognizing your rights as an equal to anyone in society and acting on these rights.
+If you haven’t done so, start learning entitlement.
+Entitlement is a term for recognizing your rights as equal to anyone in society, and acting on these rights.
 When we possess a sense of entitlement we can more readily assert ourselves, ask questions, and expect equal treatment and recognition.

 13. Address Personal Issues

-Consider getting counseling to deal more personally with test anxiety issues.
+Consider counseling to deal with more personally charged test anxiety issues.